ZhenguoChen/Essays/jQuery_Overview.md

 JQuery can help you retrieve content from the page, and perform some manipulation on it, then update your web pages.
 For example, jQuery has a great feature called selector which use [CSS](https://www.w3schools.com/css/) syntax to find and retrieve page content.
-By supporting features like this, web developer can easily get used to jQuery and focus on web development.
+By supporting features like this, web developers can easily get used to jQuery and focus on web development.

 ## Features